 Georgia Federal Crimes Attorney

-Providing Expert Georgia Criminal Defense for Over Two Decades
+Providing Expert Georgia Federal Defense for Over Two Decades

 Federal criminal charges are serious and carry severe penalties.
 Individuals facing federal charges must deal with the reality of a long prison sentence and hefty fines.
 If you’re convicted, the crime will stay with you for the rest of your life.
 This can harm future employment opportunities, limit your housing options, trigger the loss of professional licenses, and may even hurt your reputation in the community.
 Contact an Atlanta federal criminal defense attorney immediately if you have been charged with a federal crime.

 Handling criminal cases in federal court is often more complex and demanding than handling state charges.
 No one should walk into federal court and face the full resources of the federal government alone.

-An aggressive, strategic, and charismatic federal attorney can make a positive difference in these types of matters.
+An aggressive, strategic, and charismatic Georgia federal defense attorney can make a positive difference in these types of matters.
 Even when a plea bargain is the goal, preparing legal technicalities for argument and navigating the complex procedure in federal court requires tremendous legal experience.